Sachin-HMx/Sachin-HMx/README.md

 # Hi, I’m Sachin

-I research on-chain opportunities across DeFi, RWAs, and meme coins.
+Crypto researcher and investor.

 I’m active on Crypto Twitter, sharing my research, insights, and opinions.

 This GitHub is where I keep all my research in an organized way.
 None of my posts are financial advice (NFA).
 Please do your own research.

-### 🤝 Collaborations & Business Inquiries
+#### 🤝 Collaborations & Business Inquiries

 - Telegram: [@SachinHMx](https://t.me/SachinHMx)
 - Email: hmxsachin@gmail.com